-To enable a smooth transition Louise was appointed to the board on 1 May 2022 as CEO designate, leading the creation of the company's PR24 business plan covering the next five-year regulatory period.
+To enable a smooth transition Louise was appointed to the board on 1 May 2022 as CEO designate, leading the creation of the company's PR24 business plan

+Our policy review focused on how we might strengthen the extent to which environmental, social and governance matters are reflected in our executive remuneration arrangements." covering the next five-year regulatory period.
 The committee determined that on her appointment to the board her salary should be set at £425,000 and her other remuneration arrangements would be set in line with the current remuneration policy, including pension arrangements in line with those available to the wider workforce.
 However, in anticipation that the proposed policy will be approved at the forthcoming AGM, Louise agreed that her notice period would be 12 months for each party (rather than the differing periods stipulated under the existing policy).